Parents must complete a registration form for each youth program participant. Registration forms may be picked up at Weisser Park Youth Center.

 Youth ages 5-18 enjoy fun and challenging STEM activities that encourage them to be problem-solvers and critical thinkers.
 Children are exposed to various careers through guest speakers.

-Boys ages 10-18 learn the skills necessary to transition into healthy, productive and positive young men; brotherhood, community service, exercise, good nutrition, etiquette, having respect and making positive choices.
-They also enjoy fieldtrips and exposure to professionals, businesses, agencies, civic leaders and cultural events.
+Boys and girls ages 10-18 learn the skills necessary to transition into healthy, productive and positive young men and women; learning the value of brotherhood/sisterhood, community service, exercise, good nutrition, etiquette, having respect and making positive choices.
+They also enjoy field trips and exposure to professionals, businesses, agencies, civic leaders and cultural events.

 Jump for Life